angular/angular/aio/content/guide/glossary.md

 The Angular just-in-time (JIT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code at run time, as part of bootstrapping.

-JIT compilation is the default (as opposed to AOT compilation) when you run Angular's `ng build` and `ng serve` CLI commands, and is a good choice during development.
+JIT compilation was default until Angular 8 when you ran Angular's `ng build` and `ng serve` CLI commands (From Angular 9 AOT is default), and JIT is a good choice during development.
 JIT mode is strongly discouraged for production use because it results in large application payloads that hinder the bootstrap performance.